What is Andreia?

 Musashi was a Samurai-turned-Ronin wanderer who traveled the land to master the sword.
 He sought schools & masters to train under and worthy opponents to defeat.
 He killed 61 men in one-on-one combat.
 He killed his first man when he was fifteen years old.
-He killed one opponent in a duel with a wooden ore.
-His opponent had a real weapon.
+He killed one opponent in a duel with a wooden oar.

-Musashi dedicated his life to the sword and he was fulfilled.
+Musashi dedicated his life to the sword.
+He lived fulfilled.
 We know this from his work in The Book of Five Rings; a code every Andreian must read.
-What many don’t know is Musashi also dedicated his life to other pursuits, like calligraphy.
+What many don’t know is Musashi dedicated his life to pursuits beyond the sword, like calligraphy.
 He believed, “The way is the same in all things.”

-The Andreian Code is a guide to help fulfill SFTA.
 It isn’t finished yet, but you can sign up for the mailing list for updates.
 The code will be free and for everyone.
-It will come in different formats and will be designed to be a lightweight reference as opposed to a book.
-Content written here will enforce the code as the code will inspire content here.
-The free versions will be monetized through tasteful affiliate links that do not impede experience.
-“Ad Free” versions will be available for purchase in different formats at a low cost.
+It will come in different formats and will be designed to be a lightweight reference.

-The goal of the work presented is to live the SFTA Creed while sharing this message with whomever may find it useful.
+The goal of the work presented is to live the FTA Creed while sharing this message with whomever may find it useful.